 In this post, I will show you how to set up a Jest project from scratch.
-We won’t use any front-end frameworks like React
+We won’t use any front-end frameworks like React, Angular, or Vue, just a simple vanilla JavaScript project.

 CommonJs